Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ReturnVal = Timer

-If you understood or have a general idea as to how this function works to define the contents of a List Box or Combo Box then we can go forward with the trick that I mentioned at the beginning of this Article.
+If you’ve understood, or at least have a general idea of, how this function defines the contents of a List Box or Combo Box, then we’re ready to move on to the interesting part — the trick I mentioned at the beginning of this article.

 Second Example with Employees Table

-We will create a Copy of the above Code and modify it to create a List Box with Employees Code and First Name Values (two Columns of Values) from the Employees Table of the Northwind database.
+We will create a copy of the above code and modify it to make a List Box that displays two columns — Employee Code and First Name — from the Employees table in the Northwind database.

 1. Import the Employees Table from C:\Program Files\Microsoft Office\Office11\Samples\Northwind.mdb.